jeremyblast/TSTCLinuxFunTime/README.md

 # TSTCLinuxFunTime
-TSTC Linux trials and tribulations
+TSTC Linux trials and tribulations for today and beyond!